eu-nebulous/iot-dpp-orchestrator/iot_dpp/README.md

 Figure 8: Vehicle fleet monitoring IoT data pipeline example

 Monitored vehicles are equipped with a data logger that collects information about GPS position of the vehicle and publishes it to the NebulOuS input queue.
 GPS monitoring is known to be error prone, so the user wants to perform an outlier detection on the raw data (filtering step).
 The applied algorithm needs to know the last N readings to classify the Nth+1 reading.
 As a result, this outlier detection can be parallelized up to one instance of the step per vehicle and must always be guaranteed that readings from a vehicle are processed by the same instance.
 Next step of the process is to detect if the vehicle leaves a delimited geographic area for longer than a certain period (geofencing step).
 Again, this operation can be parallelized but the events from one vehicle need to be processed by the same worker.
 If a vehicle leaves the designated area, a notification is to be sent to the manager of the fleet.
 This notification contains a human readable message about the location of the vehicle (e.g: street address).
 For this, a reverse geocoding process needs to be executed on the latitude, longitude data of the egress event (reverse geocoding step).
 This step can be parallelized infinitely, as each event can be processed separately.
 With the result of the reverse geocoding, a notification step is responsible for managing the actual sending of the notification via mail (notification step).
-This operation doesn’t allow for parallelization.
+This operation doesn`t allow for parallelization.
 After the filtering step, processed data is to be stored on a time-series database (storing step).
 The parallelization level of this step is limited by the number of concurrent connections to the underlying storage system (e.g., 5).

 ![image](https://github.com/eu-nebulous/nebulous/assets/172278014/75cb9681-4f48-4a41-a7e4-e8d39e8be080)